-- OpenMP is so-called shared-memory parallelization - Support for OpenMP is built into current compilers (needs to be activated by compiler-flag) - Define OpenMP in the code by compiler directives: ! \$OMP ... - Shared-memory parallelization: - Run several OpenMP "threads" concurrently - All threads can access the same array in memory, but perform different operations - Typical is loop-parallelization: Each thread executes some part of a loop.
-For example, operate on a fraction of a vector:
+- OpenMP is so-called shared-memory parallelization - Support for OpenMP is built into current compilers (needs to be activated by compiler-flag) - Define OpenMP in the code by compiler directives: ! \$OMP ... - Shared-memory parallelization: - Run several OpenMP "threads" (like processes in MPI) - All threads can access the same array in memory, but perform different operations - Typical is loop-parallelization: Each thread executes some part of a loop.
+For example, a fraction of a vector: